GirishSengerVerma/SCIoT/sensor-simulator/README.md

 ## Run

-Then start the program using the `Sensor Simulator (main.py)` run configuration and input the credentials for the MQTT broker in the interactive terminal.
+Then start the program using the `Sensor Simulator (main.py)` run configuration.
 You should now see the main menu that can be interacted with using the arrow keys and the enter key.